microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

 **Note:**

--   Transparent UART Application uses two instance USART0 & USART1 for data<br /> transfer
+-   Transparent UART Application uses USART0 and USART1 for data transfer

--   Make sure Global Interrupt and USART Module Interrupt Driven was enabled for<br /> both USART0 & USART1.
+-   Make sure Global Interrupt and USART Module Interrupt Driven was enabled for both **USART0 and USART1**.

     <br />